USEPA/WNTR/documentation/hydraulics.rst

 :doc:`ScipySimulator</apidoc/wntr.sim.ScipySimulator>`, and
 :doc:`PyomoSimulator</apidoc/wntr.sim.PyomoSimulator>`.

-The following page descibes the hydraulic equations used in WNTR.
+The following page describes the hydraulic equations used in WNTR.

 Mass balence at nodes
 ----------------------